mdcryptonfts/royalty_contract/README.md

 ---

 ### *Want to support us for building this tool, and others like it?
-Feel free to add [waxdaovault2](https://waxblock.io/account/waxdaovault2) as a payment receiver when you deployt this contract ;)*
+Feel free to add [waxdaovault2](https://waxblock.io/account/waxdaovault2) as a payment receiver when you deploy this contract ;)*